Rotaerk/haskellTutorial/Chapter1.md

 you have bound a new variable with the same name that shadows the one from the outer scope.
 If that nested scope were ever to end (which it won't in GHCi but could in Haskell in general), then the outer scope's declarations would no longer be shadowed, and `x` would evaluate to `1` again.
 In Haskell, once a variable is bound, it cannot be changed.
-The only thing "variable" about a variable is the fact that its name can be bound to different expressions in different scopes.
+The only thing "variable" about a variable is the fact that it might be bound to different expressions in different scopes.

 Also, while a nested scope can shadow a containing scope, a given scope cannot contain repeating or